raeshmi06/RegistrationForm_js/README.md

 This is a Javascript-based web application that includes:

-1️⃣**Login page** - Users enter a username and password, if correct inputs as mentioned in the page,it redirected to next page.
+1️⃣**Login page** - Users enter a Username and Password, if correct inputs as mentioned in the page,it redirected to next page.
 2️⃣**Form page** - Users enter their data such as Name,DOB,Gender,Course,E-mail which are stored in **local Storage** upon form submission.
-3️⃣**Data Display page** - Display the Saved user's information from Local storage.
+3️⃣**Data Display page** - Display the Saved user's information from Local Storage.

 ## Features